SteRap/Quizzical/README.md

 <h2>Learnings</h2>

 Developing and working on this project has been extremely fun.
 The knowledge and skills learnt and developed are such tremendous that will be difficult to report all of them here.
-Still, at the end of the project I feel much more confortable developping React app with functional components, dealing with React States, using React Hooks, performs fetch API and create a backend to serve a frontend app.
+Still, at the end of the project I feel much more confortable developping React app with functional components, dealing with React States, using React Hooks,  performing API fetches and creating a backend to serve a frontend app.

 <h2>Credits</h2>